biermanr/intermediate-vim/1_files_windows/README.md

 > __Exercise 1__:
 >
->    Make a vertical split of this buffer using :vs then try deleting word
+>    Make a vertical split of this buffer using :vs
+>    then move to that window using `C-wl`
+>    then try deleting WORD
 >
 >    It should update in both windows!
 Then C-wo to close the vertical split